 Welsh MDR still applies to genuine multi-dwelling portfolio acquisitions outside the subsidiary-dwelling carve-out, subject to the 3% minimum effective rate.
 The averaging mechanism (compute LTT on the average price per dwelling, multiply by number of dwellings, apply the higher-rate bands if any joint buyer triggers them) operates broadly as it did pre-modification.

-For the modified mechanics, the calculation steps, and the SDLT-abolition contrast, see our Welsh MDR survives page.
+For the modified mechanics, the calculation steps and the contrast with the SDLT abolition, see our guide to how Welsh MDR survives.

 Non-residential rates and the absent six-dwellings rule